-The Fixing America's Surface Transportation Act (FAST Act) - signed in December of 2015 - is the current surface transportation authorization act.
-The FAST Act has provided five years of funding for federal highway and transit programs beginning in FFY2016 and replaced the Moving Ahead for Progress in the 21st Century (MAP-21).
+The Fixing America's Surface Transportation Act (FAST Act) - originally signed in December of 2015 - was reauthorized under the Infrastructure Investment and Jobs Act on November 15, 2021.
+The reauthorized FAST Act provides five years of funding for federal highway and transit programs beginning in FFY2022.
 The latest Metropolitan Planning Rule states that metropolitan transportation planning activities performed with funds provided under title 23 U.S.C. and title 49 U.S.C.
 Chapter 53 shall be documented in a Unified Planning Work Program (UPWP).
 A UPWP is a statement of work that identifies the planning priorities and activities to be carried out within the specific boundary of a designated Metropolitan Planning Area ("MPA"), the UCTC MPA encompasses the entire county and small portions of Greene County (refer to map on following page).
 The UPWP shall identify work proposed for the next one- or two-year period by major activity and task, in sufficient detail to indicate: